Agent workloads scale with tasks, users, and repeated tool calls.

 ICML 2026Future Vision

-Agentic scaffolding can turn small models into self-improving agents.
+Agentic scaffolding can expand what small models do locally.